-Will Ripley is an award-winning correspondent for CNN, based at the network's Asia Pacific headquarters in Hong Kong.
+Will Ripley is an award-winning Senior International Correspondent for CNN, based in Taipei.

 Prior to CNN, Ripley spent nearly 15 years working in newsrooms across the United States.
-He got his start as a student news reporter in his home state of Connecticut before heading to Missouri, Texas, and Colorado.
+He started as a student news reporter in Connecticut before heading to Missouri, Texas, and Colorado.

-Throughout his career, Ripley has won numerous reporting accolades including four Regional Edward R. Murrow awards and a Heartland Regional Emmy award.
-He was honoured by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valour in news coverage, which is given to journalists who exhibit bravery by going above and beyond the call of duty.
+Ripley has also been recognized with four Regional Edward R. Murrow awards and a Heartland Regional Emmy award.
+He was honored by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valor in news coverage.

-Ripley graduated from the School of Journalism at the University of Missouri-Columbia, consistently ranked as one of the top journalism schools in the United States.
+Ripley grew up in Manchester, Connecticut and graduated from the School of Journalism at the University of Missouri-Columbia.